zimolzak/ffuu/Readme.md

 type.
 So construct a matrix where the (i,j) element is the search count of "F" repeated i times concatenated with "U" repeated j times.

+**To do:** Change the makefile so that `main.py` creates the CSV from live data, rather than `fake.py` creating the CSV from static data.
+Once my quota renews :). `main.py` will have to be rewritten a little to print an "unrolled" rather than square matrix (easy).

 Admin boringness/links
 --------